Guide

 * We use value of assets rather than 'average value of assets' because the latter is for businesses that are buying and selling assets all the time... which doesn't reflect a small business.

-Return on invested capital (ROIC) shows how you make money from new investments.
-This is also technical and is really only relevant if you’re spending lots on things like property, buildings, equipment, IP or research and development.
+Return on invested capital (ROIC) shows how effectively you make money from new investments.
+This ratio is technical and only relevant if you’re spending significantly on:

 Why it matters